moddyz/VFXBuild/README.md

 ## Usage

 The installation scripts are intended to be run from the root of the locally cloned repository.

+These scripts have only been tested on Linux.
+Source code will be downloaded to `/tmp` to be built.

 ```bash
 ./installBoost.py --version 1.61.0 /apps/boost/1.61.0